- The best oil for your face

 What does dry skin need?
-That's right, more moisture!
-One of the best facial oils for moisture retention is Hemp seed oil.
-This oil strengthens the outer skin layer by means of fatty acids and important vitamins such as A, C and F. If you suffer from eczema or psoriasis, hemp seed oil can very well help soothe the skin and create new skin cells.
+That's right, more fluid!
+One of the best facial oils for retaining moisture is Hemp seed oil.
+This oil strengthens the outer layer of the skin with fatty acids and important vitamins such as A, C and F. If you suffer from eczema or psoriasis, Hemp Seed Oil can help soothe the skin and produce new skin cells.
 This natural facial oil has a sebum-regulating effect.
-This is perfect if you suffer from dry skin, as this is associated with increased sebum production.
+This is perfect if you struggle with dry skin, because it is accompanied by increased sebum production.
 Do you suffer from tired skin due to stress or sleepless nights?
-Then hemp seed oil is also your new skincare favorite.
+Then Hemp Seed Oil is also your new skincare favorite.

 2.1.4 Black cumin seed oil

 It is as old as the road to Rome, but it really comes from the Middle East.
 Black cumin seed oil has an antibacterial effect and is anti-inflammatory.
-This makes it a perfect natural facial oil for dry skin or for acne and other skin conditions.
-Black cumin seed oil is a wonderful elixir in skincare and health.
+This makes it a perfect natural facial oil for dry skin or acne and other skin conditions.
+Black cumin seed oil is a wonderful elixir for skincare and health.
 It is rich in minerals, Omega-3, 6 and 9 and linoleic and linolenic acid.
-The latter two also help reduce wrinkles and fine lines.
-That way you also have your anti-aging facial oil in the pocket right away.
+The last two also help reduce wrinkles and fine lines.
+This way you also have your anti-aging facial oil in the pocket.

 3. Acne-prone skin

-The key to reducing your pimples is to add natural facial oil to your skincare routine.
+The key to reducing your breakouts is to add natural facial oils to your skincare routine.
 Most acne treatments on the market are filled with irritating ingredients that strip the skin of natural oils.
-When your skin is dry and inflamed, it produces excess sebum. excessive sebum production leads to pimples and blackheads.
+If your skin is dry and inflamed, it produces excessive sebum.
+Excessive sebum production leads to pimples and blackheads.
 However, acne-safe facial oils work to nourish your skin.
 Your body can heal the pimples you have without causing more.

-In the last step of your skincare routine, add a special oil for acne skin.
+Add a special oil for acne skin in the last step of your skincare routine.
 Try a patch test on the most acne-prone area of your face first.
 This is the most reactive spot and therefore the most accurate.
 Do this for a week to see what happens.
-If your skin doesn't break out, massage a few drops of oil into your skin at night at the end of your skincare routine.
+If your skin doesn't break out, massage a few drops of oil onto your skin at night at the end of your skincare routine.

 3.1 Which oil to use for acne-prone skin:

-If you want to treat your irritated skin with red spots and pimples, you can use rose hip oil.
-The harmless oil deeply moisturizes the skin without clogging pores.
+If you want to treat your irritated skin with red spots and pimples, you can use rosehip oil.
+The harmless oil deeply hydrates the skin without causing clogged pores.
 The oil contains a good dose of unsaturated fatty acids that also fade acne scars.
-The oil also reduces redness and makes the skin look calm again.
+Furthermore, the oil reduces redness and makes the skin look calm again.

 3.1.2 Castor oil

-Castor oil is also known as castor oil.
+Castor oil is also called castor oil.
 This versatile powerhouse is at home in almost all markets.
-Castor oil stimulates hair growth of, for example, the eyelashes and eyebrows.
-Our castor is packed with omega9 fatty acids and is therefore a good remedy for the care of sensitive skin.
-Because the oil has a cleansing effect, it frees the skin from pores.
+Castor oil stimulates hair growth in, for example, the eyelashes and eyebrows.
+Our castor is packed with omega9 fatty acids and is therefore a good way to care for sensitive skin.
+Because the oil has a cleansing effect, it clears the skin of pores.
 Due to the low molecular mass in the oil, it penetrates deep into the skin and has a bactericidal effect.
-For this reason, castor oil is a good remedy for (mild) acne and gives dry skin and sensitive skin a fresh tint.
+For this reason, castor oil is a good remedy against (mild) acne and gives dry skin and sensitive skin a fresh tint.

 4. Normal skin

-If you don't have oily skin but also don't have dry skin, no sensitive skin and no acne, you most likely have normal skin.
-That means you can use a base oil in your skincare routine without worrying about clogged pores and irritation or dryness.
+If you do not have oily skin, dry skin, sensitive skin or acne, you most likely have normal skin.
+That means you can use a carrier oil in your skincare routine without worrying about clogged pores and irritation or dryness.

 Normal skin is naturally less dry.
-So, less oil is needed compared to dry skin.
-Try mixing 2-3 drops of the oil into your night cream.
-A good natural facial oil protects your skin and ensures a healthy appearance.
+So less oil is needed compared to dry skin.
+Try mixing 2-3 drops of oil into your night cream.
+A good natural facial oil protects your skin and provides a healthy appearance.

 4.1 Which oil to use for normal skin: